-Going to the shore in the summer is a fun time especially if you love spending time near the ocean.
+Going to the shore in the summer is a fun time, especially if you love spending time near the ocean.
 I'm not a beach person and have had issues with sun poisoning in the past, so I have to watch how much sun I get exposed to in the summer.
-However, recently, we decided to rent a shore home.
+However, recently, we decided to do a shore vacation.
 It's something we wanted to do while the kids were still under our roof.
 This post will include all the things you need to get your stuff ready for the shore.
 No one wants to have to worry about stuff to bring a few weeks before, so I created a comprehensive list of things for you to take with you.
 I'm going back to my roots in this post.
 This week I will be sharing a complete checklist to organize your stuff for a week or two at the shore.

 What to bring to the shore house?

 There are many things you can bring to the shore house.
-But, are they the right things?
+But are they the right things?
 We will explore the items that need to go and what can stay home for the week or two you are away.

 Since we were there for a week, we didn't need a lot.
 But since I am self-employed, work doesn't necessarily stop.
 So I needed to bring some work with me.
-I reduced the workload and the amount of time I worked which was great for our morning bike rides and dinner with the family.
-So I did bring my laptop and other essentials, so I could reconnect when possible.
+I reduced the workload and the amount of time I worked, which was great for our morning bike rides and dinner with the family.
+So I did bring my laptop and other essentials so I could reconnect when possible.

-I found that bringing cash to the shore was a lot easier than using the credit card.
+I found that bringing cash to the shore was a lot easier than using a credit card.
 I decided that I would only use the credit card for dinners with the family.
 And, since my daughter's 16th birthday was going to be at the shore, we wanted to go out and enjoy a delicious Italian meal.
-For those early morning runs to get fresh donuts and coffee, it was nice just to be able to grab cash and go.
+For those early morning runs to get fresh donuts and coffee, it was nice just to be able to grab the cash and go.
 It was also easier for me to allow my teenagers the freedom to go where they wanted since I could give them money to spend.

-Bringing my linens and bedding made the house feel more like our home even though the homeowner provided them.
+Bringing my linens and bedding made the house feel more like our home, even though the homeowner provided them.
 We rented a house that had pretty much everything we needed except food, but we didn't know that before we arrived.
 Tip: If you can, find out what the house will have for you to use, like pots, pans, plates, etc...
 This tip will help you not feel like you need to bring everything.

 Clothing and other essential items are also important.
-But, remember you don't need too much if your shore house has a washer and dryer.
+But, remember, you don't need too much if your shore house has a washer and dryer.
 I loved that our place had this because the day before we left, we washed all the clothes and linens and brought everything home clean and folded.
 Yay!
-It was a lot less of a transition to real life we had to do when we returned.
+It was a lot less of a transition to real life than we had to do when we returned.

 Then, when you leave the house at the end of the week, you will need to clean it up a little.
-We took with us a Swiffer mop with wet and dry pads and then found out they had one, so that worked for us.
-We also brought wipes, Windex, soap and other cleaning products specifically for the rental.
+We took with us a Swiffer mop with wet and dry pads and then found out they had one so that worked for us.
+We also brought wipes, Windex, soap, and other cleaning products specifically for the rental.

-We brought items that helped us make our morning routine a little easier like shampoo, conditioner, razor, hair products, etc...
+We brought items that helped us make our morning routine a little easier, like shampoo, conditioner, razor, hair products, etc...
 If you can share these products with other family members, it will eliminate a lot of duplicates and most definitely a lot of space needed in the vehicles.

 And, we couldn't leave without our water kettle so we could make French press coffee or tea.
 It was beneficial to have it there with us.
 It is probably not necessary, but it made the house feel more like our home.